KarlOlson/Seed_scalable_complete/README.md

 3. Build the emulation.
 For this example, cd to `examples/A00-simple-peering/`, and run `python3 ./simple-peering.py`.
 The container files will be created inside the newly generated `output/` folder in the same directory.
 For some examples, such as `B02-mini-internet-with-dns`, they depend on other examples, so you need to run those examples first.
 This is part of our component design.
 4. Build and run the containers.
 First `cd output/`, then do `docker-compose build && docker-compose up`.
 The emulator will start running.
 Give it a minute or two (or longer if your emulator is large) to let the routers do their jobs.
 If this is a first build it can take about 40 minutes to build the containers.
 5. Optionally, start the seedemu web client.
 Open a new terminal window, navigate to the project root directory, cd to `client/`, and run `docker-compose build && docker-compose up`.
 Then point your browser to `http://127.0.0.1:8080/map.html`, and you will see the entire emulator.
 Use the filter box if you want to see the packet flow.
-6. It doesn't quite appear that ganache is fully automated to start yet and seems like I have to manually enable it one the environment launches.
-Go into the seed web client, click on the `ix100` device and then click `connect`.
+6. [OPTIONAL] Ganache is set to load on the `ix100` device at startup and deploy the `IANA ACCOUNT0` account followed by the accounts and prefixes specified in the `account_script.py` script.
+You should see in your terminal after the containers deploy these accounts deploying on the chain successfully.
+If there is an issue or you want to reset the blockchain you can do so by going into the seed web client, click on the `ix100` device and then click `connect`.
 This will bring up the command prompt for that device.
 Deploy ganache by entering `$ ganache -a 200 -p 8545 -h 10.100.0.100 --deterministic`.
 Optionally, you can add `--database.dbPath /ganache` if you want to store and maintain the updates on the chain.
 I typically dont.
-7. Establish the contract and the initial conditions by running `$python3 compile.py` followed by `python3 deploy.py ACCOUNT0`.
-This can be done from any device as they are all pre-loaded with these scripts.
+7. [OPTIONAL] The startup scripts will establish the contract and the initial conditions by automatically running `$python3 compile.py` followed by `python3 deploy.py ACCOUNT0`.
+If you desire to add accounts separately later, this can be done from any device as they are all pre-loaded with these scripts.
 Once this is setup, you can run `account_script.py` to bulk deploy ASNs and Prefix's to the contract.
 Within here you can specify the ASNs you want authorized for the chain by defining line 16 values.
 So if you pick `asn_number=[151,152]` as the values, this will load the blockchain by assigning those ASNs to Account 151 and Account 152 along with their prefixes: 10.151.0.0/24 and 10.152.0.0/24.
 Those routers will then have to validate their actions on the chain when advertising.
-8. Validate and view proxy implementation on routing devices.
-Proxy should be running on each routing device.
+8. [OPTIONAL] Again, the proxy will deploy automatically on each device.
+You can verify by running a `ps -aux` on your device and you should see a process for the python proxy script.
+Proxy should be running on each routing device by default.
 If not, you can manually deploy by running: `/bgp_smart_contracts/src/proxy.py` code to launch the proxy to begin intercepting packets and validating BGP packets with blockchain.

 ## Known issues/To be worked.

-1. Looks like when deploying larger ASN counts that everything begins at 150 and counts upward.
-So the first 150 ganache accounts don't really provide any value at the moment.
-Not an issue, but something to be aware of.
-2. I made new repositories on my account and set to public for easy update/changes.
+1. I made new repositories on my account and set to public for easy update/changes.
 I can switch back, but one of Greg's was private and required entering my gpd key and programming that in to the compiler in order to pull.
 I am sure there is a way to automate without hard coding a password token in...but haven't got there.
 This was a quick test/fix.
-3. The proxy stops/locks when using the graphical `disconnect` is used to stop/re-enable the bgp routing in seed.
+2. The proxy stops/locks when using the graphical `disconnect` on the local router in seed.
+Not sure on cause.
-4. Not an issue, but something to be aware of: The proxies are configured to only act on their own or neighbor updates.
+3. Not an issue, but something to be aware of: The proxies are configured to only act on their own or neighbor updates.
 So changes occuring 2+ routers away do not trigger chain lookups.
+4. The proxies deploy (even with docker depends-on trigger) before the blockchain is fully deployed.
+This prevents some necessary account info from being setup to validate requests.
+Am working a script to listen for blockchain setup completion before running proxy to avoid this issue.
+Otherwise to play right now you just need to reload the proxy on the device you are using and all is well.

 ## Key Files:
 1. `/bgp_smart_contracts/src/.env` contains all the account info and location of system running the ganache chain.
 Used by all the blockchain setup scripts.